amoradinejad/limHaloPT/docs/README.md

 Author: Azadeh Moradinezhad Dizgah
 <br>

-with contributions from Farnik Nikakhtar
+with contributions from Alberto Vallinotto and Farnik Nikakhtar

 Welcom to limHaloPT, a numerical package for computing the clustering and shot-noise contributions to the power spectrum of line intensity/temprature fluctuations within halo-model framework.
 The current version of the code, is limited to real-space, and redshift-space distortions will be included in the next release.